 Spectacular views can be seen from the Reabold Hill Boardwalk, the highest natural point on the Swan Coastal Plain in the metropolitan area.
 The raised boardwalk is designed for disabled access and interpretive signage is featured along the way to the summit where visitors can rest on the seats with shelter.

 Camel Lake Heritage Trail

 Interpretive signage placed along the trail informs visitors of the area's history, flora, fauna and fungi.
-The Camel Lake Heritage Trail brochure provides further information, available for download from the brochures section or from the Western Australian Ecology Centre.
+The Camel Lake Heritage Trail brochure provides further information and is available for download from the brochures section or as a hard copy from the Western Australian Ecology Centre.

 The Hike Collective offers guided hiking tours through some of Perth’s most beautiful natural attractions, including Kings Park and Bold Park.
 ‘Sanctuary By The Sea’ Guided Hike is a great opportunity to be amazed by the spectacular views of Perth while experiencing the Zamia Trail in Bold Park.
 This 6.5 km guided hike offers a unique bushland experience en route to the highest natural point on the metropolitan coastal plain.